Register online to join DURA as a new member or to provide Duke Staff & Family Programs with updated personal information.

 Membership is open to all retirees.
 Membership information and an application are provided to prospective retirees during their retirement planning session through the Duke Benefits staff.
 Alternatively, Interested retirees may apply online following their date of retirement.
 DURA is supported by Staff and Family Programs of Duke Corporate HR.
 Contact us at Staff-Family-Programs@duke.edu for more information.

-DURA members receive the DURA newsletter and notices of meetings and social gatherings.
-Activities include two annual meetings of the membership, usually in the months of April and December.
+Activities include an annual meeting of the membership.
+The date of the meeting is determined and scheduled by the DURA Board.
+DURA members will receive a DURA newsletter once the meeting has been scheduled and reservations are been accepted for the meeting.
 Combining refreshments, entertainment, and the necessary business of DURA, these events afford members the opportunity to visit with friends and former co-workers.

 Duke Store Discount

 DURA members may obtain a discount from the University Store located in the Bryan Center.
 The discount is valid any time on clothing and gift items but can only be used once a year and is equal to the number of years of service (maximum of 30%).
 The DURA membership card must be presented at time of purchase.
 The discount cannot be combined with any other discount and some exclusions apply*.
 Contact Staff and Family Programs at 684-9040 to receive the DURA membership card.